Dark corners of Drenthe: from old prison cruelty to Stone Age tombs

 That crooked oak next to the dolmen was hollowed out by lightning years ago, then coated in tar and held together by iron rods.
 Still standing, though.

-Believe it or not, these two are the exact reason the Netherlands protects prehistoric heritage.
+Believe it or not, these two played a real part in why the Netherlands protects prehistoric heritage today.
 In 1847, the local council put them up for sale to private buyers, and they were almost smashed up for building materials.
-It caused a national scandal until the government stepped in to buy them back, which inspired the first preservation laws.
+It caused a national scandal until the government stepped in to buy them back, setting a precedent the state would lean on again later.

 Peeking under the dolmen capstones.
 This was the ceiling of its burial chamber.